--- there was two cops standing there and that really 1 bothered me.
-Because I said, well if they're -- "Why can't 2 I see her?"
-And they wouldn't let me see her at all.
-Thev 3 4 just had -- it felt so, I don't know, un-indigenous, I quess.
-The best I can say it regardless of -- from what I 5 understand, the way, when are people died, regardless of 6 how they died, we get that time with them.
-And but at the 7 same time I was respecting their -- like, if something did 8 9 happen to her, they needed to have that place confined.
+-- there was two cops standing there and that really bothered me.
+Because I said, well if they're -- "Why can't I see her?"
+And they wouldn't let me see her at all. just had -- it felt so, I don't know, un-indigenous, I guess.
+The best I can say it regardless of -- from what I understand, the way, when are people died, regardless of how they died, we get that time with them.
+And but at the same time I was respecting their -- like, if something did happen to her, they needed to have that place confined.

-10 And so then family was there.
-A lot of that stuff comes in pieces, because I was in a place where it 11 took a while to remember some of the stuff around when she 12 13 died.
+And so then family was there.
+A lot of that stuff comes in pieces, because I was in a place where it took a while to remember some of the stuff around when she died.
 And then I remember he was sitting there and I didn't -- I just had a feeling.
-And then the cops had 14 taken him and my daughter and I didn't want to leave the 15 hospital because I wanted to see her.
-So I had some 16 supports come in and I just wanted to like, touch her and 17 see her, but they wouldn't let me see her and I ended up 18 19 going not seeing her.
+And then the cops had taken him and my daughter and I didn't want to leave the hospital because I wanted to see her.
+So I had some supports come in and I just wanted to like, touch her and see her, but they wouldn't let me see her and I ended up going not seeing her.
 That really bothered me a lot.

-20 And from what I understand, from what I 21 remember it was 45 minutes that the police had taken my 22 daughter and him and then interviewed them.
-Then by -- I 23 remember being in touch with my daughter's neighbour, her 24 friend, and the corners office and them, they were all 25 cleared out by, I think, 7:00.
+And from what I understand, from what I remember it was 45 minutes that the police had taken my daughter and him and then interviewed them.
+Then by -- I remember being in touch with my daughter's neighbour, her friend, and the corners office and them, they were all cleared out by, I think, 7:00.
 So they were there just doing what they needed to do.

 And I had asked what happened.
-And she said 2 that they both went upstairs and found her, and she wasn't 3 4 breathing and I was like, "Okay.
+And she said that they both went upstairs and found her, and she wasn't breathing and I was like, "Okay.
 Well, they'll find out what happened."
-I had that hope that, you know, you still 5 carry on to the hope that things will be found.
-And so we 6 went around just doing the -- doing all that we needed to 7 do to ensure she was buried, to make sure all of the stuff 8 9 -- and even during her service and the wake he was there.
+I had that hope that, you know, you still carry on to the hope that things will be found.
+And so we went around just doing the -- doing all that we needed to do to ensure she was buried, to make sure all of the stuff -- and even during her service and the wake he was there.

-10 He was always there and some of my aunties just had that sense about him, and I didn't trust him 11 already.
-I didn't even want him there, but my daughter, I 12 13 needed her there and didn't want her -- she was supposed to be staying at my house during that time.
-She didn't want 14 to go back to the house, but he wasn't allowed in my house, 15 so she had to -- she stayed in the house with him, but I 16 didn't let Jeneva go back.
-Oh, J. 17 other granddaughter and he -- because we were at Thunderbird House in Winnipeg, honouring her.
-And he was going to sleep where my daughter was in the room with her, and I had all my sisters and we were all out there, and I was sitting with Zaylyn, just talking to her.
+He was always there and some of my aunties just had that sense about him, and I didn't trust him already.
+I didn't even want him there, but my daughter, I needed her there and didn't want her -- she was supposed to be staying at my house during that time.
+She didn't want to go back to the house, but he wasn't allowed in my house, so she had to -- she stayed in the house with him, but I didn't let Jeneva go back.
+Oh, J.

-And then -- so then dealing with the grief 18 19 and the family, and all of the stuff, but not really asking the questions yet.
+And then -- so then dealing with the grief and the family, and all of the stuff, but not really asking the questions yet.
 But it sat there.
-And then I remember 20 sitting at her -- at her coffin wondering what happened, 21 22 but not being in that place of being able to even ask what happened, because we can't even believe it's actually 23 happened.
-24
+And then I remember sitting at her -- at her coffin wondering what happened, but not being in that place of being able to even ask what happened, because we can't even believe it's actually happened.